lcnascimento/go-kit/README.md

 ## Internal structure

 This repository is designed as a Monorepo.
-Each folder inside './lib' represents an individual and independent package.
+Each folder represents an individual and independent package.

 Every package is automatically versioned using [Semantic Release](https://github.com/semantic-release/semantic-release) default rules.
 Every semantic commit pushed to `main` branch, that updates a package codebase, will generate a new release version for its package.
 If a commit does not touches the code base of a package, its version must not be increased.
 A single commit can increase version of multiple packages when it touches them all.

 ## How to use a package

-`go get github.com/lcnascimento/go-kit/lib/<package-name>`
+`go get github.com/lcnascimento/go-kit/<package-name>`

 ## How to predict next package versions locally